black blue and yellow textile

 Iterative designs - Usability testings

-I conducted one-on-one remote usability sessions with five agents, asking them to complete defined tasks while I observed their navigation patterns, decision points, and potential friction areas.
-Overall, the interactions felt smooth and intuitive, with most participants completing tasks without additional guidance.
+I facilitated one-on-one remote usability sessions with five agents, guiding them through predefined tasks while closely observing navigation patterns, decision-making, and pain points.
+Overall, the workflow proved intuitive, with the majority of participants completing tasks independently and without additional support.

-• “Hover effect” could become distracting as the cursor moved across the screen.
+• The hover effect felt distracting as the cursor moved across the screen.

-• Slightly increasing the prominence of the “Top Actions” section and making “Recent Issues” to make it more scannable at a glance.
+• The “Top Actions” section could be more prominent, and “Recent Issues” made easier to scan at a glance.

-• Adding clearer visual separation between customer validation details and quick links to improve readability.
+• Clearer visual separation between customer validation details and quick links would improve readability.

 After sharing the findings with the design and product teams and outlining a plan to implement the feedback, I began working on the next user journey.